Les Baux and the old

 The fireplace has been changed a lot.

-tarts.
-And tries to convince him that he is looking for a
+Once caught by Tell, he tries to convince him that he is looking

 The wooden doorpost shelf is in the next